Frequently Asked QuestionsWhat are the facilities like?

 The Johns Hopkins Hospital is a sprawling medical complex that currently occupies more than 9 city blocks in East Baltimore.
 We opened a state-of-the-art clinical building in April 2012 where most of our operating rooms are now located, this is the primary working location for residents.
 For more information on these new buildings, please view the hospital website here.
 What is the book allowance?

-Our department provides a copy of Clinical Anesthesia by Barash to each resident.
-In addition, each resident receives $300 per year to use towards educational expenses and many books are available online through the Welch Library including Miller's Anesthesia.
-The department also pays for travel to annual meetings, which does not count against the resident's book fund.
+Our department provides $300 per year to each resident for use towards educational expenses.
+Many textbooks are available online through the Welch Library including Miller's Anesthesia.
+The department also pays for travel to annual anesthesiology meetings, which does not count against the resident's book fund.
 Written board exam registration fees are also paid for for each resident with qualified performance on the in-service exams.
 Are there moving expenses paid for?

 No. What is the role of CRNAs?